singhhimanshu2901/RecoverAI/README.md

 The dashboard reports both **gross recovery** and **incremental recovery** (AI cohort minus baseline) so the actual uplift from the agent is visible, not just total money moved.
-The **Analytics** tab breaks this down further by failure reason and by recommended action, so it's clear *which* interventions and *which* failure types drive the recovered revenue.
+The **Analytics** tab breaks this down further by failure reason and by recommended action.

-## 7. Dashboard Screens
+## 8. Dashboard Screens

 | Screen | What it shows |
 |---|---|